5 Museums You Can Visit For Racial Harmony Day

 Harmony In Diversity Gallery: Regardless Of Race, Language Or Religion

 This little-known gallery aims to promote an appreciation of Singapore’s religious diversity and foster the spirit of mutual respect and understanding.
 Its four galleries provide a look back of some of the tumultuous events of Singapore’s past and encourages visitors to appreciate the commonalities amongst all Singaporeans.
+Take note that the gallery is closed on Sundays.
 Find out more about the Harmony in Diversity Gallery.

 Follow us on Instagram, Facebook and Telegram for the latest updates.